bbadzioch/461_site/index.md

 products and orthogonality, determinants, eigenvalues and eigenvectors etc. However, these topics will be reviewed briefly as needed.

-In addition, it will be assumed that you familiar with reading and writing mathematical proofs to the extent that is covered in MTH 311.
+In addition, it will be assumed that you are familiar with reading and writing mathematical proofs to the extent that is covered in MTH 311.

 ## Learning outcomes